cbw36/EECS-499-Algorithmic-Robotics/README.md

 The first project is a particle filter that tracks monocular video footage of a Rubik's Cube.

 The second project uses a rapidly-exploring random forest (RRT) and a probabilistic roadmap (PRM) to navigate two 2 DoF robots navigating a maze together without colliding.

-Please see the writeup files for a full technical report, including theory, implementation, and results.
+Please see the Particle Filter Report and PRM/RRT Report files for a full technical report, including theory, implementation, and results.